gridai/grid-docs/docs/features/datastores/2_Using Datastores/7_high-performance-datastores.md

 # Advantages & Limitations

-Using the High Performance Datastore class when processing very large datasets provides several significant benefits:
+Using High Performance Datastores when processing very large datasets provides several significant benefits:

 1. **Higher data scalability:** HPDs can scale up to 64 terabytes of data while maintaining high performance regardless of the file distribution within the datastore.
 This is especially relevant when a dataset contains many smaller files: while conventional Grid Datastores have nearly unlimited scale with regards to data volume, their performance is reduced when accessing datasets with millions or tens of millions of files.
 2. **Improved performance for single-user sessions:** Up to 6x performance against conventional Datastores when used by a single client.
 This performance improvement may vary depending on the workload and instance type chosen, as HPDs are still accessed through the network.